samuel-book/samuel_shap_paper_1/paper/6_appendix_md.md

 The figure below shows the receiver operating characteristic curve, along with the trade-off between sensitivity and specificity.

 <img src="images/02_xgb_10_features_roc_sens_spec.jpg" width="800"/>

+*Model accuracy of a XGBoost model using 10 features.
+Left: Receiver Operating Characteristic (ROC) Area Under Curve (AUC).
+Right: The trade-off between Sensitivity and Specificity.
+Accuracy was measured with stratified 5-fold cross-validation.*

 ### Validation of hospital thrombolysis use